 Ken Hansen, associate vice chancellor of facilities at UNMC and vice president of facilities at Nebraska Medicine, said the solar array project is another “great partnership” between UNMC and OPPD.

-Recent projects and initiatives have reduced the campus’s energy load from 29 megawatts to 23 megawatts, even as the number of buildings, students and staff has increased.
+Recent projects and initiatives have reduced the campus’s energy load from 29 megawatts to 23 megawatts.
+This is in spite of an increase in the number of buildings, students and staff.

 “We are excited to work with OPPD to install these solar panels and improve our energy efficiency while also reducing emissions.”